rematch/rematch/docs/typescript.md

 ## Effects returning values

 There's a situation where if you're accessing the `rootState` value of the same model and returning this value.
-Typescript will fail because circular references itself (has sense)...
+TypeScript will fail because circular references itself (has sense)...

 You should try to avoid returning values on effects and just dispatch data to reducers or write pure functions outside Rematch for a better performance.